Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Discussion

-In this work, we evaluated and compared different Bayesian and non-Bayesian approaches for estimating uncertainty in neural networks for cardiac MRI segmentation.
-Here, we discuss similarities and differences about how uncertainty is learned in these methods, what was learned after training, and relate these differences to the quality of the predictive uncertainties on out-of-distribution images.
+In this work, we evaluated and compared different Bayesian and non-Bayesian methods for estimating uncertainty in neural networks for cardiac MRI segmentation.
+Here, we discuss the similarities and differences about how uncertainty is learned in these methods, what was learned after training, and relate these differences to the quality of the predictive uncertainties on out-of-distribution images.

-While uncertainty in neural network parameters is learned automatically in BBB, this can be tuned by changing the dropout rate in MC Dropout.
-For the UKBB dataset, a small dropout rate of 0.1 in the middle layers performed better than other MC Dropout models in terms of segmentation accuracy and probability calibration.
-This is different from other studies which commonly used a dropout rate of 0.5 \citep{wang2019aleatoric,kendall2017bayesian} and may be because of the large amount of relatively uniform training data (i.e., images acquired following the same MR protocol and labelled following the same guidelines).
-The dropout rate hyperparameters for MC Dropout obtained through grid search correspond to the weight uncertainties learned by BBB to some extent.
+While uncertainty in neural network parameters is learned automatically in BBB, this can be tuned by changing the dropout rate in MCD.
+For the UKBB dataset, a small dropout rate of 0.1 in the middle layers performed better than the other MCD models in terms of segmentation accuracy and probability calibration.
+This is different from other studies which commonly used a dropout rate of 0.5 \cite{wang2019aleatoric,kendall2017bayesian} and may be because of the large amount of relatively uniform training data (i.e., images acquired following the same MR protocol in mainly healthy volunteers and labelled following the same guidelines).
+The dropout rate hyperparameters for MCD obtained through grid search correspond to the weight uncertainties learned by BBB to some extent.
 Figure \ref{fig:weight_stats} shows that the standard deviation of the weights learned by BBB is lower in the early layers and higher in the middle layers of the U-net.
-This is similar to MC Dropout with no dropout in the early layers and some dropout on the middle layers.
-Having greater dropout rate in middle layers is common in other studies \citep{kendall2017bayesian}.
+This is similar to MCD with no dropout in the early layers and with dropout on the middle layers.
+Having greater dropout rate in middle layers is common in other studies \cite{kendall2017bayesian}.

-The effect of dropout rate in MC Dropout is shown in the experiments with dataset shift (Figure \ref{fig:metrics_correlations}, left).
+The effect of using different dropout rate in MCD is shown in the experiments with dataset shift (Figure \ref{fig:metrics_correlations}, Supplementary Tables S4 and S6, MCD-0.1 vs MCD-0.5).
 A dropout rate of 0.1 yielded higher segmentation accuracy but lower uncertainty whereas a dropout rate of 0.5 resulted in lower segmentation accuracy but higher predictive uncertainty.
-BBB was able to mitigate this issue by learning a mean and standard deviation for each weight, resulting in comparable or higher segmentation accuracy with moderate predictive uncertainties between MCD-0.1 and MCD-0.5 (Figure \ref{fig:metrics_correlations}, left).
+BBB was able to mitigate this issue by learning a mean and standard deviation for each weight, resulting in comparable or higher segmentation accuracy with moderate predictive uncertainties between MCD-0.1 and MCD-0.5 (Figure \ref{fig:metrics_correlations}).